browserengineering/book/book/visual-effects.md

 pixel has a color, which looks that way to a human because it emits a mix of light at different *color channel* frequencies.
-For example, there could be a red, green and blue light embedded within the physical pixel at a frequency closely matching the light-detecting [cones][cones] in a human eye.[^human-color] And as you learned in physics class, adding together these colors results in a combined color that, for different values of red, green and blue, looks like most any color a human can see.
+For example, there could be a red, green and blue light embedded within the physical pixel at a frequency closely matching the light-detecting [cones][cones] in a human eye, and each color could be set to any intensity.[^human-color] And as you learned in physics class, adding together these colors results in a combined color that, for different values of red, green and blue, looks like most any color a human can see.
 The three colors and how they mix define what is called a *color space*, and the set of colors you can express from them is called its *gamut*.

 [^human-color]: We all take color for granted in our lives.
 But just as computer screens simulate colors humans happen to be able to see, the colors we can see